natcap/invest.users-guide/source/en/getting_started.rst

 Download the InVEST Workbench installer from https://naturalcapitalproject.stanford.edu/software/invest.
 The executable will be called "InVEST_<version>_workbench_win32_x64.exe".
 Double-click on this .exe to run the installer.

-The first screen asks you to conform the Licence Agreement, click **I Agree** to continue.
+The first screen asks you to confirm the Licence Agreement, click **I Agree** to continue.

 The Installation Options screen will appear.
 You may choose to install InVEST only for yourself, or for all users.
 Click **Next**.